-I am sure that people who still live in and amongst the outdoors, living their connection to nature every day, also understand and depend on these matched occurrences.
-They have to, for their life depends on it.
+I am sure that people who still live in and amongst the outdoors, living their connection to nature everyday also understand and depend on these matched occurrences, for their life depends on it.
 Science calls it phenology, the study of where and when nature "times" natural events.
 Most of us think of it as harmony.
-And that is a beautiful thing, reassuring us that life goes on, whether or not we eat dandelions or go fishing.
+And that is a beautiful thing, reassuring us, whether or not we eat dandelions or go fishing.

-In a world seemingly gone mad, it is reassuring to me, to see spring march on.
+In a week gone mad with horrific results, it is reassuring to me, to see spring march on.
 When we think or feel as though we cannot go on after a tragedy, it can at first seem like a stinging nettle, salt to an open wound and the worst of insults that time does not stand still for our pain.
 In honor of our loss, it might seem as though it should.
 The natural world, the living earth, would actually come to a quick end if it responded to our feelings.
 Life is far more powerful than our individual lives and that is a good thing, for not only does life continue even though we have suffered, it also continues when individuals attempt to destroy life.